Updated 2 March 2021

 Watch this video on YouTube.

-The number of graphic markers on Ancestry Member trees is exploding.
-It’s A HUGE hot button issue for folks who use these graphics to decorate their trees.
+The number of graphic markers on Member trees is exploding.
+It’s a huge hot-button issue for folks who use these graphics to decorate their trees.
 It’s ‘THEIR TREE’ after all.

 By using MyTreeTags, you’ll add the magic of FILTERING your ancestors to those labels.